-

 Referral methods: Email

-Complete the Specialist Perinatal Mental Health Services Referral (SPMHS) - NCL form and email to nlft.ncl.perinatal@nhs.net or refer online: Perinatal referral form for professionals
+Complete the referral online: Perinatal referral form for professionals or complete the Specialist Perinatal Mental Health Services Referral (SPMHS) - NCL form and email to nlft.ncl.perinatal@nhs.net.

 In making your referral, please consider functional impairment, level of social support, substance use, safeguarding issues and if there is a need for an immediate response (e.g. if the woman’s needs are acute and urgent referral to local crisis services should be considered).